seng350/course/lectures/7-design.md

 ![design concerns](img/add-designconcerns.png)

 ----
 We then select designs that address the concerns.
 One way to do this is with design patterns and architecture tactics.
-Design patterns were covered in SENG330/350.
 Architecture tactics are similar, but focus on the solution to a particular quality attribute.
 For example, to handle *Performance*, we need to *Manage Resources*.
 Some tactics to do this include *using concurrency*, using *multiple copies of the data*, and *bounding queue sizes*

 You can find more tactics in the book.
 Most of the book covers architecture tactics.